 The team at Burn Cottage worked closely with the other growers throughout the season, and the wines were nurtured using their traditional care and attention.
 The Pinot Noir underwent indigenous ferments for around 19 days, with 22% of the fruit kept as whole clusters.
 After 12 months in French oak barriques, of which 25% were new, the wine was bottled unfined.

 Sommelier Wine Awards 2019

-Burn Cottage refers to the name of a road on which the 24 hectare property sits in Central Otago.
-The estate was once a sheep paddock until its purchase by Marquis Sauvage in 2002.
-Marquis brought on board Ted Lemon of Littorai as their winemaker and in 2003, they started planting Pinot Noir.
-Six years later, they released their first wine.
+Burn Cottage refers to the name of the road on which this 28 hectare property sits in Central Otago.
+The estate was once a sheep paddock until it was purchased by Marquis Sauvage in 2002.
+Marquis enlisted Ted Lemon of Sonoma Coast’s famous Littorai as their winemaker and together they decided to plant Pinot Noir in 2003.